What the Hell Are Jon Gruden and the NFL's Raiders Doing Right Now?

 Crabtree did fade during the most recent of those three seasons, finishing 2017 with 618 receiving yards, his lowest single-year total since 2013.

 However, even in a down season Crabtree still found ways to make a significant contribution in a key role.
-That includes his red-zone effectiveness, but also how reliable he remained as a tenacious and fiery pass-catcher amid heavy traffic.
+That includes his red-zone effectiveness but also how reliable he remained as a tenacious and fiery pass-catcher amid heavy traffic.

-Crabtree has always grappled and clawed to win battles, all while leaning on sheer physicality and bitter determination.
-That desire didn’t go away in 2017, a season when he secured 38.2 percent of his attempts at contested catches, according to Austin Gayle of Pro Football Focus.
+He has always grappled and clawed to win battles, all the while leaning on sheer physicality and bitter determination.
+That desire didn't go away in 2017, a season where he secured 38.2 percent of his attempts at contested catches, according to Austin Gayle of Pro Football Focus.
 He led the Raiders by a wide margin, with fellow wideout Amari Cooper far behind at 20.0 percent.

-Although Crabtree might be losing a step as he begins to age, he’s still useful on the Raiders' roster as one of the league’s better possession receivers.
+Although Crabtree might be losing a step as he begins to age, he's still useful on the Raiders roster as one of the league's better possession receivers.
 Crabtree has excelled overall in that role during his time in Oakland.
-Since 2015 he’s led the team in passer rating when targeted (89.5), and most importantly, percentage of passes caught resulting in a first down or touchdown (34.4), as Gayle also noted.
+Since 2015 he's led the team in passer rating when targeted (89.5), and percentage of passes caught resulting in a first down or touchdown (34.4), as Gayle also noted.

 Nelson, meanwhile, has more than just age against him.
 He plunged even further than Crabtree in 2017, finishing with 53 catches for 482 yards, a tiny average of 9.1 yards per grab.

-The easy escape hatch for him to slip away from concerns that he’s nearing the end is to blame Brett Hundley, the Packers’ backup quarterback who torpedoed the entire offense with Aaron Rodgers injured for much of 2017.
+The easy escape hatch for him to slip away from concerns that he's nearing the end is to blame Brett Hundley, the Packers backup quarterback who torpedoed the entire offense with Aaron Rodgers injured for much of 2017.

 But Hundley's constant sprayed balls and wobbly throws to nowhere sure didn't seem to impact Davante Adams much.
 He took over as the Packers' top receiver and ended his 2017 season with 74 receptions for 885 yards and 10 touchdowns.